Bristles (video game): Music

 Bristles soundtrack uses arrangements of different pieces from Tchaikovsky's The Nutcracker Suite, Op.
 71a.
 The main theme is II.
 Danses caractéristiques - a.
 Marche.
 When the player is knocked down, the game reacts with a IIc piece: Russian Dance.
 When Brenda is ruining freshly painted walls, piece IIe Chinese Dance is played.

 Reception

 In a review for Antic in 1984, George Adamson wrote: "The game's action is fast and furious.
 It doesn't get faster in higher levels, though.
 Instead, Bristles offers more novel challenges".
-Video Games magazine wrote, "As excellent and colorful as the visuals are, the melodies throughout this contest are the real show stoppers."
+Video Games magazine wrote: "As excellent and colorful as the visuals are, the melodies throughout this contest are the real show stoppers."
+In a brief review, GAMES magazine concluded: "There's so much going on, and the action is so fast, that it's easy to get confused; but everything occurs strictly according to patterns that can be memorized.
+It may take a while to get the hang of this game, but it's a real charmer".

 In a 1985 ANALOG Computing review of reduced price games, Andy Eddy cautioned, "Many users will find Bristles too difficult and demanding, as it's a very hard game to master."

 Legacy

 In 2004, an authorized modification of the Atari 8-bit computer version was released as an Atari 5200 cartridge.